HOME * PUPPIES FOR SALE * VIDEOS * ABOUT US * GUARANTEES

 Name Tag or ID

 No puppy or dog should be without an ID tag.
-Whether you opt for a simple name tag, a tattoo, or an implanted microchip, these help ensure that your puppy can be traced back to you if he's ever lost.
+A tag and a microchip work together to help ensure that your puppy can be traced back to you if he's ever lost.

 • Pooper scooper